-In addition to your work at a local law firm, there is a course component for six class sessions in the fall semester.
+In addition to your work at a local law firm or company, there is a course component for six or seven class sessions in the fall semester.
 Students participating in the externships must attend all of the class sessions, either for IP or Corporate (but not both).
-The IP Externship will meet Monday evenings (5:30-7:20 pm) and the TEC Externship (Corporate) will meet Wednesday evenings (6:00-8:00 pm).
+The IP Externship will meet Monday evenings (5:30-7:20 pm) and the Corporate Tech Externship will meet Wednesday evenings (5:30-7:20 pm).